 Early Intervention Classes for children ages 3-5 are operated through the Wayne County Consortium.
 These classes run for 2 1⁄2 hours per day, four days per week.
-The purpose of the class is to assist students with developmental delays.
-It provides them with developmentally appropriate activities to strengthen their skills.
-Eligibility for this program is based upon a multidisciplinary evaluation.
-For further information on this program, please contact the Early Intervention Coordinator at 570-937-3710.
+The purpose of the class is to assist students with developmental delays and/or other areas of need identified in state and federal regulations.
+Classes provide developmentally appropriate activities to strengthen students' skills.
+Eligibility for this program is based upon a multi-disciplinary evaluation.
+For further information on this program, please contact the Early Intervention Coordinator at 570-969-6711.